ICTU/quality-time/release/README.md

 If you want to test the release (for example, deploy it to a test environment, or roll out a release to early adopters), it's possible to create a **release candidate** for a major, minor, or patch release.

-Note: to determine whether a release is major, minor, or patch, compare the changes to the previous most recent release, excluding release candidates.
+Note: to determine whether a release is major, minor, or patch, compare the changes to the [previous most recent release](../docs/CHANGELOG.md), excluding release candidates.

 ## Determine the version bump

-This leads to the following possibilities for the version bump argument that you will be passing to the release script:
+Having decided on the release type, there are the following possibilities for the version bump argument that you will be passing to the release script:

 - If the current release is a release candidate,
   - and you want to create another release candidate, use: `rc`.
 If the current release is e.g. v3.6.1-rc.0, this will bump the version to v3.6.1-rc.1.
   - and the next release will not be, use: `drop-rc`.
 If the current release is e.g. v3.6.1-rc.0, this will bump the version to v3.6.1.
+  - and changes have been made since the previous release candidate that impact the release type, use: `rc-major`, `rc-minor`, or `rc-patch`.
+If the current release is e.g. v3.6.1-rc.0, using `rc-minor` will bump the version to v3.7.0-rc.0.
 - If the current release is not a release candidate:
   - and you want to create a release candidate, use: `rc-major`, `rc-minor`, or `rc-patch`.
 If the current release is e.g. v3.6.1, using `rc-minor` will bump the version to v3.7.0-rc.0.
   - and you don't want to create a release candidate, use: `major`, `minor`, or `patch`.
 If the current release is e.g. v3.6.1, using `minor` will bump the version to v3.7.0.